antvis/G2/site/docs/manual/extra-topics/bundle.en.md

 * Reduce the size of the runtime: put some capabilities in the library and use them on demand.
 * Dependency governance: remove some duplicate dependencies, such as`@antv/util`;Reduce the size of some dependencies`@antv/component`。
-* Provide a smaller library than corelib: Mark-level on-demand packaging can be achieved.
+* Provide a smaller library than corelib: mark-level on-demand packaging can be achieved.

 <img src="https://mdn.alipayobjects.com/huamei_qa8qxu/afts/img/A*Z-bZT5lHPkkAAAAAAAAAAAAADmJ7AQ/original" alt="dep" style="margin-top: 1em"/>

-The current thinking for the third idea is: provide `G2.litelib`, Mark can be imported on demand.
+The current thinking for the third idea is: provide `G2.litelib`, mark can be imported on demand.

 ```js
 import { Runtime, extend, litelib, Interval } from '@antv/g2';